HamzaConnection/Hamzaconnection/README.md

 I also founded my own company where I had 2 people working with me and that taught me so much about life and business.

-Career wise I'm a frontend end developer currently at a frontend lead role.
-I'm also a certified Quality Assurance and I have also done backend development.
-I  with experience on various projects not limited to ECCO, Vestas, DSV, Oister, Homebase and Saudi Aramco
+Career wise I have more than 6 years of it experience.
+I specialize in frontend end developer currently at a frontend lead role.
+I'm also a certified Quality Assurance and I have also done backend development in the past.
+I have worked with serveral big names such as and not limited to ECCO, Vestas, DSV, Oister, Homebase and Saudi Aramco.

-### Resume ➡️ [website] OUTDATED💻
-### For Dansk CV ➡️ [websiteDK] OUTDATED 💻
+For more info checkout my linked down below

 ### Connect with me: